 With the region's strong Scandinavian heritage, it was only natural that Nordic skiing took root in northwest Wisconsin.
 Farmers, loggers and settlers of Norwegian, Finnish and Swedish extraction used cross country skis for work and recreation dating back to the early part of the twentieth century.

 Much of the area's "modern" Nordic skiing heritage can be attributed to the late Tony Wise and the development of Telemark Resort in Cable.
 Wise was one of those larger than life characters whose accomplishments helped elevate cross country skiing to a much higher level of awareness in the Midwest and perhaps the country.
 He was the former owner of Telemark Resort which became one of the first downhill ski areas in the Midwest in 1947.
 As such, it quickly became a hot spot for winter sports in the area.
 Wise recognized the potential for cross country skiing at Telemark; a system of trails was ....
 Read more here....

 Snowshoeing is just about as silent a "silent sport" as you can find.
 The soft sound of your snowshoes packing the snow and your own heartbeat are about you can hear as you make your way through the woods in the deep snow of our long northwestern Wisconsin winters.
 But where does one go to enjoy this increasingly popular winter sport?
 Unlike cross country skiing, developed snowshoe trail systems are still evolving across the region.
 We are fortunate, none the less, to have many excellent places to explore here in the wilds of northwestern Wisconsin.

-Of course, the real die-hard adventurer doesn't even need a trail and can just head out into any tract of undeveloped land.
+Of course, the real die-hard adventurer doesn't even need a trail and can just head out into any tract of land.
 For you, the vast county forests and national forest lands will provide ample opportunity to explore.
 Existing hiking and nature trails also offer fantastic snowshoeing options, many through deep woods in remote areas with ...
 Read more here....